bbauska/meta-react-basics/README.md

 expressions to achieve a random return, as well as how to invoke functions inside of JSX expressions.

-<h3>A different way of writing an if\...else conditional</h3>
+<h3>A different way of writing an if...else conditional</h3>

-You are likely familiar with the structure of an if\...else conditional.
+You are likely familiar with the structure of an if...else conditional.
 Here is a quick refresher:

 ```